Cirrus Wins ASI Safety Award

 Key Takeaways:

-• This improved safety is attributed to their "Cirrus Approach" training program and fostering a culture that encourages the use of the full-aircraft parachute system.
+• Their success is attributed to programs like "Cirrus Approach" training and fostering a culture that encourages pilots to utilize the full-aircraft parachute system without hesitation.

 See a mistake?
 Contact us.